ECHOES OF THE DANCING SKY, a programme of workshops with Kestle Barton 2019

 Amidst a wave of increasing national separation around issues on migration and land use, this project explored how under the surface the desire to connect is greater than the desire of separation.

 Echoes of the dancing sky brought together Syrian families who have recently moved to Cornwall with other locals of the Lizard Peninsula working to explore the potential of craft and dance to weave cross-cultural connections.
 The process takes inspiration from the idea that ‘refuge’ is something we seek in each other and in the land, and that we are all to some extent longing for / or seeking this refuge.
-In this re-definition of the potential of a ‘collective refuge’, the artists will explore ideas of ‘crafting the unknown’ and the holding of space as something that happens as a craft between people.
+In this re-definition of the potential of a ‘collective refuge’, we explored ideas of ‘crafting the unknown’ using this phrase as a way to describe what it is to "hold" and craft space between people.

 Local residents were invited to a series of workshops on 'migration' and refuge, in which we explored the archetypal experience of our own shared migratory roots.
 Participants were then invited to become part of a sacred ‘holding’ as a way of welcoming the Syrian families as gift bearers of new types of knowledge.
-The project was hosted on the grounds at Kestle Barton in a tent housing a series of objects and collectively made artefacts..
+The project was hosted on the grounds at Kestle Barton using a series of objects and collectively made artefacts..

 Echoes of the dancing sky developed from an earlier project Chant of the Whaleswan